Estate & Probate Attorneys

 Angel, Coil & Bartlett is a Bozeman, Montana law firm with attorneys who advise clients on:

 We provide valuable assistance and advice for individuals and families during that difficult time after death when the probate and estate administration process may occur.
 We serve the towns of Southwest Montana including Bozeman, Big Sky, Big Timber, Ennis, Livingston, Gardner, and Three Forks.
 Contact Us today to learn how we can help you.

 Our Bozeman attorneys will take the time to meet with you, listen to your individual needs, and adopt estate planning measures specific to your situation.
 Through the drafting of legal documents, including Wills and Powers of Attorney, we help you feel comfortable and secure in some of the most important decisions you will make in your life.

 We advise clients on matters related to the estate administration process.
 The complicated issues and problems that arise after the death of a family member or friend can be overwhelming.
 We have attorneys who assist and advise on Montana’s probate process.
 We have provided a general summary below to help inform you about Montana’s probate process.
 Please contact one of our capable attorneys if you desire specific information about legal issues currently facing you or your family.

-Montana law provides a legal administrative process for wrapping up decedents affairs.
+Montana law provides a legal administrative process for wrapping up decedents affairs regardless of whether the person died with or without a Will.
 This process is generally termed “Probate.”
 Administering an estate through this probate process can be relatively simple and straightforward.
-Other times, probate can be challenging, lengthy, and ripe with legal issues.
+On the other hand, probate can also be challenging, lengthy, and ripe with legal issues.
 Regardless of the complexity, the probate process ensures that property of the deceased is accounted for, debts and taxes are paid or disposed of, and any remaining property is properly disbursed.